 Jefferson sought to enhance the authority of the states only to further the cause of individual rights.
 But when a foreign nation posed a threat to the country, Jefferson was quick to underscore the importance of the Union, which he described as "the last anchor of our hope."
 Though he would eschew war at all costs, Jefferson believed the states had an obligation to support the Union, even if it blundered into war.

-Thomas Jefferson's Manual of Parliamentary Practice is, without question, the distinguishing feature of his vice-presidency.
-The single greatest contribution to the Senate by any person to serve as vice president, it is as relevant to the Senate of the late twentieth century as it was to the Senate of the late eighteenth century.
+Thomas Jefferson's Manual of Parliamentary Practice is, without question, the distinguishing feature of his vice presidency.
+The single greatest contribution to the Senate by any person to serve as vice president, it is as relevant to the Senate of the late 20th century as it was to the Senate of the late 18th century.
 Reflecting the Manual's continuing value, the Senate in 1993 provided for its publication in a special edition to commemorate the 250th anniversary of Jefferson's birth.

 Before leaving Virginia to take up his new duties, Jefferson had contacted his old mentor, George Wythe.
 Acknowledging that he had not concerned himself about legislative matters for many years, Jefferson asked Wythe to help refresh his memory by loaning him notes on parliamentary procedure that Wythe had made years earlier.
 To Jefferson's disappointment, the eminent jurist reported that he had lost track of his notes and that his memory no longer served him well.
 Jefferson then consulted his "Parliamentary Pocketbook," which included notes on parliamentary procedure he had taken when he studied under Wythe and during his service as a member of the Virginia house of burgesses.
 Although he considered these notes his "pillar," he realized they would be of little direct assistance in resolving Senate procedural disputes.